 ¶ Then a Lesson of the New Testament, as it is appointed. ¶ And after that shalt be sang or said the Hymn, called Nunc dimittis, as followeth.

 Nunc dimittis.
 St. Luke ii.
 29.

-Lordon, now lettest thou thy servant depart in peace:
+LORD, now lettest thou thy servant depart in peace: according to thy word.

 For mine eyes have seen: thy salvation,